 2) Enter a search term in the search field

 In variant 1 , all keywords are displayed in alphabetical order and also the total number is listed.
 Now it can be determined if there is a desired keyword or similar.
-But that can be time-consuming, because many letters have more than 1,000 keywords.
+But that can be time-consuming, because there are more than 1,000 keywords for many letters.
 If a particular word can not be found under C, then search under K or Z; the same applies to Ch under Dsch and Tsch, F under Ph, J under Y, Sch under Ch and Sh and V under W (and of course vice versa).

 In variant 2 , a term or the desired information is entered in the search field, whereby no diacritical marks have to be considered.
-These are points, dashes, check marks, arcs, or circles that indicate a different pronunciation or accent and that are over or under the letter.
+These are points, dashes, check marks, arcs or circles that indicate a different pronunciation or accent and that are over or under the letter.
 Diacritical signs are particularly common in eastern and southern languages ( Greek.
 Croatian.
 Romanian.
 Slovak.
 Slovenian.
 Spanish.
 Czech.
 Turkish.
 Hungarian etc.).
-This means that instead of "â" also "a" or instead of "ñ" also "n" or instead of "ç" suffices "c".
-This also affects the "ß" and umlauts - even with "units of measure" is units, with "oldest wines" oldest wines and with "Great Location" Great location found.
-Likewise, you do not need to be case sensitive, hyphens, and blanks.
-In addition, smaller spelling errors are tolerated, with "Eziehungsfom" "Education" found.
+This means that instead of "â" also "a" or instead of "ñ" suffices "n" or instead of "ç" also "c".
+This also affects the "ß" and umlauts - even with "units of mass" is units, with "oldest wines" oldest wines and with "Great Location" Great location found.
+Likewise, you do not need to look for upper / lower case, hyphens and blanks.
+In addition, smaller spelling errors are tolerated, with "Eziehungsfom" is found "parenting form".